markdingo/netstring/README.md

  k, v, e = dec.DecodeKeyed()  // k=z End-Of-Message
 ```

-The message can more conveniently encoded with Marshal() as this fragment shows:
+The message is more conveniently encoded with Marshal() as this fragment shows:

 ```
  type record struct {